djeknet/3xpush-script/README.md

 - SSL Wildcard certificate
 - Memcache

-After installation you can subscribe users on push notifications and send them your sending by one click!
+After installation push script you can subscribe users on push notifications and send them your sending by one click!

 Also your users can traffic exchange using sending function.